balamsoft/next-mail/README.md

 A description may not be necessary in the task itself, it must be written in the email's body.
 Checklist and deadline are optional but `worflow` and `end-states` are mandatory.
 There could be cases in which more that one state could be considered as a final state.
 Workflows may be created in the next-mail client and they are copied to the email instead of being written every time per email.

-Tasks only apply to recipients in the `to` field and only within the same domain as the sender.
+Tasks only apply to receivers in the `to` field and only within the same domain as the sender.
-Tasks can be individual (one state per recipient) or not (one state for everyone).
+Tasks can be individual (one state per receiver) or not (one state for everyone).

 ## Tags